While not used in the United States anymore, allodial title has some deep roots in the real estate industry.

 If you decide to enter into leasehold ownership, then you’ll have to pay a fee to rent the land.

-During this time, you’ll own any home on the land.
+During this time, you have the right to use any home on the land.

 However, when the lease ends, both the land and the home will revert to the previous owner (unless a new lease is negotiated before the old one expires).